KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ![](google-maps-and-trends/google-trends-united-methodist-church-lifechurch-the-bible-app-upworthy.jpg)

 The United Methodist Church, which is clearly of declining interest, is still a "giant" compared to Upworthy at Upworthy's peak search volume.
 LifeChurch and The Bible App are miniscule in comparison, but on the rise and with a strong, modern network effect in place of the sort that could disrupt traditional church.

-Before you argue that religions organizations are not exactly competing against each other, Pew Religion actually classifies the religions marketplace as a highly-competitive marketplace.

 Indeed, one of the concerns that I've heard about digital products, for example livestreaming a church service (one of the primary tactics of LifeChurch), is that:
 1. Church-goers need not show up to church